sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend/how-to-integrate-a-frontend.md

 ```

 :::tip
-Both Vue 3.x and 2.x bundled with Webpack are both supported as well.
+Vue 3.x and 2.x bundled with Webpack are both supported.
 :::

 When setting up the project, select `Manually select features` and enable TypeScript.